stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 - Multiple instances of the same component with [different configurations](#contexts---configuration-profiles)
 - [Deploying extra instances](#extra-instances---workspaces-and-tests) of a component for development and testing.
 - Integration testing for every component.
 - Migrating from Terraform to OpenTofu.
-You use the same commands for both.
+You can use the same commands for both, and switch to OpenTofu at any time.

 If we separate out our infrastructure code into components then we can also avoid creating a [terralith](https://masterpoint.io/blog/terralith-monolithic-terraform-architecture/), where all of the TF code for all of the resources is in a single root module.
 Monolithic root modules complicate development and testing, and they grow slower and more brittle over time as resources are added to them.